internet4000/radio4000/README.md

 npm start
 ```

+This last command will launch the application locally, so you can find
+it in your browser at this URL: `localhost:4000`.

+## Testing

+Run `yarn test` for a single test or `yarn ember test --server` to start a test server.

+## Backend

+We use Google's Firebase as our database and API, as for
+authentication (see next section).

+The security rules, deciding what can be done on each endpoint are in the [radio4000-api](https://github.com/internet4000/radio4000-api) repository.

-By default the project will use radio4000 development database, but it will work
+By default this repository will use the radio4000 development database, but it will work
 with any Firebase database instance.

 To run your own firebase instance, in the file